-- ensure your children do not bring property onto schools grounds or other settings used by the school (e.g. camp, sporting venues) that: - is prohibited according to the Calamvale Special School Student Code of Conduct - is illegal - puts the safety or wellbeing of others at risk - does not preserve a caring, safe, supportive or productive learning environment - does not maintain and foster mutual respect; - collect temporarily removed student property as soon as possible after they have been notified by the Principal or delegate that the property is available for collection.
+- ensure your children do not bring property onto schools grounds or other settings used by the school (e.g. camp, sporting venues) that: - is prohibited according to the Calamvale Special School Student Code of Conduct - o is illegal - o puts the safety or wellbeing of others at risk - o does not preserve a caring, safe, supportive or productive learning environment - does not maintain and foster mutual respect; - collect temporarily removed student property as soon as possible after they have been notified by the Principal or delegate that the property is available for collection.